albizures/vyke-val/README.md

 const [name, age] = getValues($name, $age)
 ```

+### getParams
+Similar to getValues but with a different type signature, mostly useful for internal usage

 ### watch
 To watch any changes for one or multiple vals at once